tzekid/tzekid.github.io/src/impossible.md

 ## Habit Goals

-_o Read 25 pages a day for three months in a row
+_o Read an average of 25 pages a day for a month

 _o Work for an average of 4.5h a day for a month